eduvpn/documentation/REDUNDANT_PORTAL.md

 Make sure you provide the same hostname when asked when running the deploy script, e.g. `vpn.example.org`.

-The machines themselves can have the names `p1.vpn.example.org`, `p2.vpn.example.org`, ..., or whatever fits for your situation.
+The machines themselves SHOULD have the names `p1.vpn.example.org`, `p2.vpn.example.org`, ..., or whatever fits for your situation.

 You perform all configuration on one of the "Controllers / Portal", and then